SiliconLabs/wfx-common-tools/test-feature/README.md

 SSH      S>>|  wfx_test_agent read_fw_version
 <<S      SSH|  2.2.1
 SSH: fw_version retrieved from HW (2.2.1)
-  Info: 'RSSI_CORRECTION' cannot be supported with FW2.2.1, it has been added in FW2.2.2 (skipped)
+  Info: 'FRONT_END_LOSS_RX_QDB' cannot be supported with FW2.2.1, it has been added in FW2.2.2 (skipped)

 fill_tree has messages:
-  Info: 'RSSI_CORRECTION' cannot be supported with FW2.2.1, it has been added in FW2.2.2 (skipped)
+  Info: 'FRONT_END_LOSS_RX_QDB' cannot be supported with FW2.2.1, it has been added in FW2.2.2 (skipped)

 SSH: tree filled for FW2.2.1
 SSH      S>>|  wfx_test_agent read_agent_version